vishvAsa/vedAH_Rk/shAkalam/khilam/2/06_shrI-sUktam_hiraNya-varNAm/TIkA/ranganAtha-muniH.md

 ### FOREWORD

-Sri Sukta is the well-known hymn to the Goddess Sri or Lakshmi who is referred to as the Consort of Maha Purusha in the Uttara Anuvaka of the Purusha Sukta - ( हीथ ते लक्ष्मीश्च पत्न्यौ ).
+Sri Sukta is the well-known hymn to the Goddess Sri or Lakshmi who is referred to as the Consort of Maha Purusha in the Uttara Anuvaka of the Purusha Sukta - ( ह्रीश्च ते लक्ष्मीश्च पत्न्यौ ).
 The Sri Sukta is not found in any of the extant recensions of the four Vedas, but has been ever popular as a Khila Rik' (Supplemental Hymn), the authority of which has been universally acknowledged, even as that of so many other 'Khila Mantras.
 Such Khila Riks are generally found at the end of Mandalas and anuvakas and not at the end of Ashtakas and adhyayas; and this finds a place in the Rig Veda edited by Prof. Max Muller at the end of the fifth Mandala.

 There are many commentaries on this Sukta, the most famous of which are those of Sayana (or Vidyaranya) and of Prthvidharacarya, and they have been edited more than once.
 The commentary of Nanjiyar or Ranganatha, as he is also called, is another, which is popular chiefly among the Visishtadvaitins.
 This has been cited and quoted as an authority by Sri Venkatanatha (13th cent.) in his works.
 In spite of its popularity and authoritativeness, the Bhashya has been so far only in manuscripts and it is with pleasure I place this before the discerning public.
 This supplies the link that was missing in the chain of the development of the concept of Lakshmi beginning [[iv]] from Yamunacarya's Catus-sloki based on the Sri Sukta and coming up to Sri Venkatanatha's Sri Stuti and Rahasya Raksha (commentary on Catus-sloki) through the Saranagatigadya of Ramanuja, Sri Stava of Sri Vatsanka Misra, and Sri Gunaratnakosa of Bhattar; and so no apology is needed for publishing this.
 The work will speak for itself and I need not dilate upon its merits.